blargg/personal-usb/README.md

 [] install nmap, and short guide to use it.
 [] Update the nixosSystems to support multiple system types.
 [] Provide option to set the starting shell.
+[] Support for wireless setup, and usage instructions.
+[] On usb documentation for common use cases.